 Read more about what to do in the Jotunheimen Area.

 Where to stay

 Gjendesheim Turisthytte (tourist lodge) is located close to the outlet of Lake Gjende.
 A café is open during the day and three course dinners are served in the evenings.

 Besseggen Fjellpark Maurvangen has 26 cabins built in local, traditional style.
-The mountain park is located about one mile from Lake Gjende and Besseggen.
+The mountain park is located about 1.5 miles from Lake Gjende and Besseggen.

 Gjendebu offers accommodation in the heart of the Jotunheimen National Park, on the western bank of Lake Gjende.
 Gjendebu stands on an old mountain dairy farm and evokes the old days of traditional farming.
 There is no road to Gjendebu; you get there with Gjende Boats or by hiking across Besseggen and Bukkelægeret.

-Bessheim Mountain Lodge is located six kilometers northeast of the outlet of Lake Gjende.
+Bessheim Mountain Lodge is located six miles northeast of the outlet of Lake Gjende.
 The lodge has 27 rooms and 25 cabins, most of which have a shower and toilet.
 There is a dining area for 140 people.
-In the winter there are 300 kilometers of prepared tracks for skiers.
+In the winter there are 186 miles of prepared tracks for skiers.